slebedeva/correl-aid-r-setup/README.md

 8. Source the .Rprofile or restart the session and wait for renv to install all the packages.

-9. To start the container, navigate to this directory and type `make run`.
+To routinely start the container now, navigate to the `correl-aid-r-setup` directory and type `make run`.
 Repeat step 5 to enter Rstudio and go to Project -> Open to open the project `lernplattform.Rproj` inside the `lernplattform` directory.
 Wait for renv to quickly restore packages from cache.

 ## What it does